WSQ Diploma in Design and Development of Learning for Performance (DDDLP)

 Apply instructional strategies to develop user-centred acitivities and learning resources that are aligned to a sound curriculum design.
 This module focuses on classroom facilitation, including online facilitation.

 Apply e-learning methodology to develop user-centred activities and learning resources that are aligned to a sound curriculum design, specifically e-learning.
 You are required to do storyboarding and design a short e-learning segment for asynchronous self-paced learning.

 Module 6: Develop Learning Resources for Workplace Learning

-Facilitate Workplace Learning (Module 4) of WSQ Advanced Certificate in Learning and Performance (ACLP) is a pre-requisite module for exemption of LP6.
+Facilitate Workplace Learning (Module 4) of WSQ Advanced Certificate in Learning and Performance (ACLP) is a pre-requisite for enrolment into the DDDLP programme.
+LP6 is a self-directed learning module.
 Apply knowledge and skills learnt in Module 4 to design workplace learning plan and tasks and develop resources for workplace learning and coaching as part of the Applied Practice Project^.

 Module 7: Design Assessment to Promote and Evaluate Learning